 Another bottom-of-the-table relegation, this time having conceded a truly dreadful 134 goals as the whipping boys of the Vanarama.
 However, there were far more positives this time.
 First off; we won two league games, including a 3-1 upset of Chelmsford on the opening day of the season which had briefly been enough for us to top the division.
 Second: in-game Tristan Cross had an electric season, racking up 13 goals from 39 appearances, 7 more than anyone else, and 11 more than the fraud Sam Diss’ paltry tally of 2.
 This lead to me receiving the deserved accolade of “Fans’ Player of the Season” having truly proven myself to the ShortList faithful, though annoyingly, Diss was also recognised for one of his meaningless two goals being ‘the best’.

 Even worse still, it seemed that Tristan Cross had also managed to tank Wales’ World Cup qualification hopes, as the national side managed a limp total of 5 points from 5 games and unforgivably lost yet another game against England.
-Football Manager had taken my idle daydreams and smashed them under the steel toed boot of cruelly accurate virtual-reality, proven once and for all that I am bad enough to singlehandedly bring about the ruinations of teams boasting Ozil and Bale.
+Football Manager had taken my idle daydreams and smashed them under the steel-toed boot of cruelly accurate virtual-reality, as well as giving unflinching testimony that I am bad enough to singlehandedly bring about the ruinations of teams boasting Ozil and Bale.

 Meanwhile, without Tristan Cross, most of the now-rudderless ShortList FC lot had retired, with my colleagues Dave Fawbert, Josh Williams and Alex Christian turning their hands to coaching and all having surprisingly good stats.
 Sam Diss?
 He was released at the end of the 2017/18 season and is still looking for a club.